 - Is it feasible technically, economically, and in a timely manner?

-- What happens if any of the questions above cannot be answered?
+- What happens if any of these questions cannot be answered?

 The insight obtained from such questions will likely lead to a preferred concept to satisfy the end users' needs and provide a sound basis for development.
-MITRE systems engineers should seek out guidance on customer-specific elements and approaches (i.e., Air Force (AF) Concept Development) .
+MITRE SEs should seek out guidance on customer-specific elements and approaches (i.e., Air Force Concept Development and Exploration ).

-- What technologies does each concept depend on?
+What technologies does each concept depend on?
 Have they been critically assessed for maturity?
-Are there more mature technologies that can support the concepts?
-A number of high-level government studies concluded that the development of risky new technology to support a major acquisition program is a leading contributor to cost and schedule overruns and failure to deliver.
+Can other more mature technologies support the concepts?
+Several high-level government studies concluded that the development of risky new technology to support a major acquisition program is a leading contributor to cost and schedule overruns and failure to deliver.
 Increasingly, government departments and agencies are requiring mature technologies before allowing an acquisition program to go on contract.

-- Is the proposed solution right-sized economically?
-Would delivering 80 percent of the solution delivered early be of greater value to accomplishing mission success?
-Beware attempts to satisfy that last, lone requirement before getting capabilities to the users.
+Is the proposed solution right-sized economically?
+Would delivering 80 percent of the solution early be of greater value to accomplishing mission success?
+Beware of attempts to satisfy that last, lone requirement before getting capabilities to the users.

-- Are concepts and requirements firmly tied to operational and mission success versus individual user/organization preferences?
-Achieving capabilities or demonstrating critical subsystems that transcend individual perspectives while meeting operational timelines is important for achieving service quickly and cost-effectively, and to begin the process of incremental improvements based on operational experience, needs, and capability evolutions.
+Are concepts and requirements firmly tied to operational and mission success versus individual user/organization preferences?
+Achieving capabilities or demonstrating critical subsystems that transcend individual perspectives while meeting operational timelines is important in order to achieve service quickly and cost effectively and to begin the process of incremental improvements based on operational experience, needs, and capability evolutions.

 Air Force Studies Board Division on Engineering and Physical Sciences, 2008, Pre-Milestone A and Early-Phase Systems Engineering: A Retrospective Review and Benefits for Future Air Force Systems Acquisition.

-The MITRE Corporation, "Concept Definition," MITRE Systems Engineering Competency Model, section 2.1, accessed February 22, 2010.
+The MITRE Corporation, September 1, 2007, "Concept Definition," MITRE Systems Engineering Competency Model, Section 2.1.